-Use of batteries not expressly recommended for this equipment may cause explosions or leaks, resulting in fire, injury and damage to the surroundings.
+Failure to follow these precautions may cause explosions or leaks, resulting in fire, injury and damage to the surroundings.
 In the event that a battery leaks and the eyes, mouth, skin or clothing contact these substances, immediately flush with water and seek medical assistance.